-9. Tax
+9 Tax

 The taxable income of a regular Sdn.
-Bhd. is currently subject to a corporate income tax rate of 17% on its first MYR 600,000 chargeable income.
-The remaining chargeable income will be taxed at 24%.
+Bhd. is currently subject to a corporate income tax rate of 24 % on its chargeable income.
 Further tax reductions and rebates are available but vary from year to year.
 We can provide advice in this respect upon request.